Electro (Marvel Comics): Max Dillon

-During the "Origin of the Species" storyline, Electro is among the supervillains invited by Doctor Octopus to reestablish the Sinister Six, where they are promised that they will receive a reward in exchange for securing some specific items.
-Electro goes after Spider-Man for Menace's infant.
-Anticipating Spider-Man's plan to deliver the infant to a hospital, Electro waits at the nearest hospital in Spider-Man's area until Spider-Man shows up.
-The two begin to battle until Sandman interferes and Spider-Man tricks Electro into electrocuting Sandman, turning him into glass.
-Flying shards of glass hit Electro, temporarily stunning him and allowing Spider-Man to escape.
-Spider-Man goes on an angry rampage against all the villains after the Chameleon tricks him into thinking the infant is dead.
-He defeats Electro in Vinegar Hill, Brooklyn.

 In the Big Time storyline, Electro becomes a member of Doctor Octopus' new Sinister Six and helps Chameleon break into an air force base in New Jersey.
-Electro was with the Sinister Six when it came to fighting Intelligencia.
-During a conflict between the Intelligencia and the Sinister Six, Mad Thinker was able to briefly deactivate Electro's powers, but was caught off-guard when Electro physically attacked him instead, the surprise of the attack allowed Electro to defeat Mad Thinker.
-During the "'Ends of the Earth" storyline despite the Sinister Six being prepared for a fight with the Avengers, Electro was the first of the team to be defeated, being hurled into the upper atmosphere by Thor while distracted by his inability to attack Spider-Man's new hi-tech armor.
+During a conflict between the Intelligencia and the Sinister Six, the Mad Thinker briefly deactivates Electro's powers, but is caught off-guard and defeated by Electro.
+During the "'Ends of the Earth" storyline despite the Sinister Six being prepared for a fight with the Avengers, Electro was the first of the team to be defeated, being hurled into the upper atmosphere by Thor.

 Electro returns to Earth and attempts to avenge himself on Thor by forcing an A.I.M. scientist to convert him to generate protons instead of electrons, but he is defeated when Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) manages to convert him into a stream of protons and traps him.
 Superior Spider-Man places Electro in containment next to Sandman in his hidden underwater lab.
 Electro, Chameleon, Sandman, Mysterion, and the Vulture are later seen as part of a team led by Superior Spider-Man called the "Superior Six".
 Superior Spider-Man has been temporarily controlling their minds to redeem them for their crimes.
 He does this by forcing them to do heroic deeds against their will, some of which almost get them killed.
 Every time he is done controlling them, he puts them back in their containment cells.
 They eventually break free of Superior Spider-Man's control and attempt to exact revenge on the wall-crawler, nearly destroying New York to do so.
 With the help of Sun Girl, Superior Spider-Man is barely able to stop the Superior Six.
 Electro is later seen battling the Punisher in Los Angeles.